MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/v-classes.md

 ## Class VSItemNode
     class VSItemNode extends TreeNode

-The VSItemNode class is a base class for Microsoft Visual Studio project nodes in the Finance and Operations Application Object Tree (AOT).
+The VSItemNode class is a base class for Microsoft Visual Studio project nodes in the Application Object Tree (AOT).

 ### Remarks